Alkistis/starter-hugo-research-group/content/authors/maria-tsedrik/_index.md

 user_groups:
   - Researchers
 ---
 Maria Tsedrik is a PhD student in cosmology.
-She is working on large-scale structure.
+She is working on large-scale structure, in particular developing and validating perturbation theory models for exotic dark energy and modified gravity.